suvanadhikari/Chess-Trainer/README.md

 # Chess Trainer
-An app to train chess abilities - similar to a tactics app, but there isn't always a right answer.
+A webapp app to train chess abilities - similar to a tactics app, but there isn't always a right answer.

 The app can be found [here](https://chess-trainer.netlify.app/).
 Instructions on how to use it are also found there.